Cleveland Pipers: Jerry Lucas

 After a strong recruiting pitch that lasted for more than a month, Steinbrenner officially signed Ohio State University All-American Jerry Lucas to a player-management contract on May 16, 1962.
 Lucas announced the signing in a bylined article in Sports Illustrated.
 His two-year deal was to pay him a yearly salary of $10,000 with another $40,000 part of an investment portfolio.

 At the time of the signing, Lucas indicated that while the Pipers' offer amounted to less than the three-year deal worth $100,000 that was offered by the NBA's Cincinnati Royals, it addressed his interest in finishing work on his degree at Ohio State and his intent to attend graduate school.
 In addition, a portion of the investments had indicated that they would be willing to hire him once his basketball career had ended.

 According to Bill Madden's Steinbrenner: The Last Lion of Baseball, Steinbrenner made plans in 1963 to acquire the Kansas City Steers, from the recently failed ABL, as part of an application to bring the Cleveland Pipers into the NBA, and a schedule had, supposedly, been printed for the 1963-64 NBA season with the Pipers playing the New York Knicks in the first game.
 Steinbrenner and partner George McKean fell behind in payments to the NBA and the deal was cancelled.

 NBA petition

 After Steinbrenner unsuccessfully petitioned to get the National Basketball Association to accept his team the following year, the Pipers disbanded.
 After the ABL folded, Steinbrenner had $125,000 in debts and personal losses of $2 million.

-Players
+Notable alumni

 Lucas did not play in any ABL games.
 Pipers players include the following: